 Medical Withdrawal Process

-A student who has an injury or illness that prevents the completion of all* classes for that term may request a Medical Withdrawal through the Vice President for Student Affairs & Dean of Students Office.
+A student who has an injury or illness that prevents the completion of all* classes for that term may request a Medical Withdrawal through the Office of the Dean of Students, Student Union.
 The Medical Withdrawal process is outlined below.
-It should be noted that a Medical Withdrawal can only be requested after midterm.
-A student wanting to withdraw before mid-term must follow the Withdrawal from Course Policy outlined in the Undergraduate and Graduate Catalogs.
-If an undergraduate student had to withdraw from a class before midterm for a documented medical reason, that student may use this process to appeal to change a regular withdrawal to a medical withdrawal.
-Questions regarding this policy should be directed to the Office of the Registrar (333-5727).
-Questions regarding the late withdrawal process should be directed to the Vice President for the Division of Enrollment, Marketing, and Communications.
+It should be noted that a Medical Withdrawal can only be requested after the designated withdrawal date.
+A student wanting to withdraw before the designated withdrawal date must follow the Withdrawal from Courses Policy outlined in the Undergraduate and Graduate Catalogs.
+Questions regarding the late withdrawal process should be directed to Dr. Daryl Lowe (firstname.lastname@example.org), Dean of Students (229-333-5941).
 It is the student’s responsibility to withdraw officially in accordance with university regulations.

-Medical Withdrawal Process AFTER MIDTERM AND UNTIL THE LAST CLASS DAY OF THE COURSE (all paperwork as outlined below must initiated by the last class day)
+Medical Withdrawal Process AFTER THE DESIGNATED WITHDRAWAL DATE AND UNTIL THE LAST CLASS DAY OF THE COURSE (all paperwork as outlined below must initiated by the last class day)

-- Students must contact the Vice President for Student Affairs & Dean of Students Office to withdraw them from all of their current semester classes.
-Students are strongly encourages students to contact their professors/instructors by phone and/or email to notify them of their intention to withdraw.
+- Students must contact the Dean of Students Office to withdraw them from all of their current semester classes.
+Students are strongly encouraged to contact their professors/instructors by phone and/or email to notify them of their intention to withdraw.

 - Students must provide medical documentation recommending withdrawal from a physician on the physician's letterhead signed by the physician (documentation on a prescription pad is unacceptable).

-- The Vice President for Student Affairs & Dean of Students Office will verify the authenticity of the physician’s letterhead.
+- The Dean of Students Office will verify the authenticity of the physician’s letterhead.

 - The medical withdrawal process cannot begin until both the students’ written permission and the physician’s documentation have been received and verified.